Haru Kobayashi: Training and apprenticeship

-Subsequently, goze was decided upon, and Fuji Higuchi became her tutor.
-At the request of her teacher, Haru's mother taught her daughter womanly disciplines very strictly, including sewing, how to dress by herself, and how to pack and carry her things by herself.
-If she failed, she could not eat meals.
-In March 1905, she formally began as a goze, as her family agreed to a 21-year-long contract with Fuji for taking Haru in apprenticeship.
+Subsequently, her family decided she would become a goze, and Fuji Higuchi became her tutor.
+At the request of her teacher, Haru's mother taught her daughter womanly disciplines very strictly, including sewing, how to dress by herself, and how to pack and carry her things on her own.
+If she failed, she was not allowed to eat.
+In March 1905, at age 5, she formally started as a goze, and her family agreed to a 21-year-long contract with Fuji for taking Haru as an apprentice.
 Her family paid the expenses of education and other costs in advance, and if she discontinued the apprenticeship, a breach-of-contract fee would have to be paid to Fuji.
-Haru was given the goze name "Sumi" and was subsequently homeschooled, but also traveled with her teacher.
+Haru was given the goze name "Sumi" and was taught at her family home, but also traveled with her teacher.

 In the summer of 1907, Haru first started playing the shamisen.
 As she was still young, the strings made her fingers bleed.
-Her mother scared her by saying she would drown Haru if she said the word "painful".
+Her mother scared her by saying she would drown Haru if she said it hurt.
 She began to practice Kangoe, a vocal style specific to goze.
 This could be achieved through practice, ideally in a cold environment.
 Haru practiced on the banks of the Shinano River, despite her bleeding throat and thin clothes.

-In the spring of 1908, she was allowed to go out on Higuchi's order, who wanted her to be accustomed to walking.
+In the spring of 1908, she was allowed to go out on her teacher's order, who wanted her to be accustomed to walking.
 While walking with some of the girls she met, Haru picked flowers of various colors, while her friends picked only red flowers.
-She had no concept of color because she was blind.
-Her mother cried and taught the idea of colors to Haru.
-Haru was taught that there was no other way of living other than a goze.
+When her friends said that because Haru was blind and had no concept of colors, she didn't understand what they meant.
+After returning home and telling her mother what happened, her mother burst into tears.
+Haru's mother then taught her the concept of colors, as well as telling Haru that because she was blind, she would not be able to help with the farm work or get married.
+Haru was also told that the only way for her to make a living was as a goze.
 In 1908, Fuji, Haru, and two other older apprentices went on a journey, working as goze.
-Haru's uncle declared that Haru should not return home if she failed, this would be a breach of contract and money would be owed.
+Haru's uncle declared that Haru should not return home if she failed; this would be a breach of contract, and money would be owed.